 This form of education is a legal alternative giving parents the opportunity to take back the responsibility to educate their children the way the Bible teaches.
 It is the oldest form of education known to man, and the surest way to transfer values, principles and knowledge from one generation to the next.

 This unique methodology is founded on Five Laws of Learning that acknowledges the uniqueness of each student, develops good judgement, and recognises the importance of discipline, motivation and accountability.

 The Philosophy of Education

 Five Laws of Learning

-The following Five Laws of Learning sum up A.C.E.'s academic philosophy as illustrated by the donkey and the cart.
+The following Five Laws of Learning sum up A.C.E.'s academic philosophy and is illustrated by the following explanation and video

 A.C.E. diverges from the use of conventional textbooks and provides curriculum materials in bite-sized, achievable work texts.